yusuf-qutbuddin/theatRICS-MATRICS/README.md

  The simulation can be run for isotropic and anisotropic diffusion.
 For isotropic case, choose the same diffusion coefficient for x and y.

- 2. RICS export tab
+** 2. RICS export tab
+**
  The window size is necessary for moving average correction, and **must** be an odd number.

  ![Export tab](/screenshots/Export_tab.png)

- 3. RICS fitting tab
+** 3. RICS fitting tab
+**
  The fitting tab requires information of the PSF and the imaging parameters (these parameters can also be provided by uploading a czi file directly).
 It also has a feature for getting diffusion maps where window size is the smaller ROIs over which RICS export and fitting will take place, and the offset is the overlap between individual ROIs.
-Here the offset should always be less than the window size, preferably offset = 0.5*window size.
+Here the offset should always be less than the window size, preferably offset = 0.5*window_size.

  ![Fitting tab](/screenshots/Fitting_tab.png)

- 4. Results and log tab
+** 4. Results and log tab
+**
  This is where the results and logging takes place.